gabiwu/gabiwu/README.md

 During my time at university and since graduating, I have worked with a gamut of technologies such as: Vanilla JavaScript, VueJS, SASS and Node JS.
 I have briefly delved into TypeScript and also enjoy working with the Python language from time to time.

-- 🔭 I’m currently working on improving my skills in JavaScript and jQuery.
+- 🔭 I’m currently working on improving my skills in JavaScript, VueJS and jQuery.
 - 🌱 I’m currently learning React JS.